 Adding the ability to support a time duration after which Tracker would automatically stop tracking is under consideration.
 If you have need for this ability, send an email with information about your use case to ArcGISTracker@esri.com.

 No. Tracker displays the current and previous locations of the signed-in user.
 The app is designed to turn tracking on and off and then be left in the background on the device.
 It is not a viewer for the locations of others.

 Some mobile users may need to view the location tracks of others, for example, supervisors or field crew chiefs.
-These users should consider Explorer for ArcGIS, a great app for showing the last known location of others, along with additional map layers that provide context to what is being done in the field.
+These users should consider ArcGIS Explorer, a great app for showing the last known location of others, along with additional map layers that provide context to what is being done in the field.

 Yes, any running app uses the battery.
 However, the impact of Tracker is minimal.
 To improve battery life by optimally using the GPS while tracking, the motion of the device is monitored.
 While the device is moving, high-accuracy locations are requested by and passed to the app.
 While it's stationary, low-accuracy locations are requested on iOS (generally not requiring the GPS), and location requests are stopped on Android.

 Battery life is also improved by how tracks are uploaded.
 Tracker minimizes network traffic by uploading tracks in batches, reducing the time it needs to keep the network chipset active.
 Additionally, the app alters the upload frequency based on the state of the device battery.
 When unplugged, Tracker attempts to upload tracks every 10 minutes.
 While your device is plugged in and either charged or charging with at least 20 percent of the battery available, tracks are uploaded every 60 seconds.